-The school can provide a school lunch or pupils are welcome to bring packed lunches.
+The school can provide a school lunch or pupils are welcome to bring their own packed lunches.
 We try to encourage all pupils to eat a healthy balanced diet as part of our ‘Healthy School’, and would ask that packed lunches reflect this as much as possible.
 Please ensure lunch boxes are clearly labelled with your child’s full name and class number.

 Children are supervised at lunchtime by midday supervisors, although teachers are always on hand.
 There are a wide range of activities available to children at lunchtimes, including access to the library.